 A celebration of Black women, everyday heroism and female resilience.

 Out West is triple bill of three one person plays performed to a socially distanced audience.
+One ticket gives you access to all three plays.
 There will be one interval during the evening.

 All available seats are in groups of one or two and must be purchased for people from the same household or support bubble.
 If you would like to book for a group larger than two, please contact our Box Office to enquire about your options.
 You can exchange your tickets for free up until 11am on the day of the performance.